mlanotte1998/SoftDevProject/report/doc.md

 kind of Object the input is and calls on the deserialize constructor for that object.
 To serialize an object, there is a function that takes in the object and appends different words to a char* that is the serialized message which is then returned.
+Currently, the Register and Directory are still unfinished so those need to be addressed.

 ## Use Cases